Cardiac Sarcoidosis

 How is Cardiac Sarcoidosis Treated?

-Cardiac sarcoidosis can be difficult to diagnose, but if you experience symptoms or an irregular heartbeat or experience other areas affected by sarcoidosis, Dr. Beshai can perform several different diagnostic tests.
+Cardiac sarcoidosis can be difficult to diagnose, but if you experience symptoms or an irregular heartbeat or you experience other areas affected by cardiac sarcoidosis, Dr. Beshai can perform several different diagnostic tests.
 An electrocardiogram is one of the first tests Dr. Beshai will suggest, giving him a picture of the heart’s electrical activity to detect any irregularities.
 He may also suggest a Holter monitor, measuring the heart’s activity for an extended period of time (24-48 hours).
 An echocardiogram or cardiac MRI can also be used to check for abnormalities in the heart’s structure.

 If Dr. Beshai suspects cardiac sarcoidosis, he will begin developing a treatment plan to help manage the disease and prevent complications.
 The first step is often medications to suppress the immune system and reduce inflammation associated with the disease.
-If further treatment is needed or the disease progresses, Dr. Beshai might perform a catheter ablation procedure, destroying the abnormal heart tissue causing sarcoidosis.
+If further treatment is needed or the disease progresses, Dr. Beshai might perform a catheter ablation procedure, destroying the abnormal heart tissue and causing cardiac sarcoidosis.
 For those who experience more dangerous arrhythmias due to cardiac sarcoidosis, Dr. Beshai might use an implantable cardioverter defibrillator (ICD).
 An ICD is attached to the heart and delivers an electrical shock to restore the heart’s normal rhythm.

 Scheduling Your Cardiac Sarcoidosis Treatment Appointment